HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-5 Antenna Safety.md

 When working with coaxial feed lines and RF-carrying conductors, keep these points in mind:

-> **Key Information:**
-> - *Where should a lightning arrester be installed in a coaxial feed line?
-On a grounded panel near where feed lines enter the building*
+> **Key Information:** *A lightning arrester should be installed on a grounded panel near where feed lines enter the building.*

 #### Final Thoughts